 National Interest Waiver Visa

-- Membership in a professional association.
+- Proof of membership in a professional association.

 - Awards or other recognition of your achievements from experts in your field, professional or business organizations, or government entities.

 Evidence that isn’t listed may be accepted if it is similar enough and proves it would be in the best interest of the nation to waive the labor certification.